For many software businesses, international expansion is a crucial route for sustaining growth.

 It may be effective to bring in an experienced partner or utilise your network to help make this move.
 Whether it’s finding a mentor to shape the details of your global strategy, supporting the hiring of international talent or navigating local regulation, having someone on hand who has ‘been there and done that’ can make a real difference.

 At Livingbridge we’ve built a large international network over more than 125 investments, and their expertise has often been a crucial catalyst for success when navigating the complexities of an international move.

 SMEs without existing clients in its target overseas market may find it helpful to look for cultural similarities and financial and regulatory environments which mirror their own as a starting point.

-As a demonstration of this, a study of 69 cloud-based companies that had gone public as at 2017, found more than 80% of US headquartered cloud-companies choose London as their first launch city, with the second most popular choice being Dublin.
+As a demonstration of this, a study found more than 80% of US headquartered cloud-companies choose London as their first launch city, with the second most popular choice being Dublin.

 The fewer similarities between regions, the more a business will need to invest to gain crucial local market knowledge.
 Furthermore, many SMEs neglect to factor in costs like translation or incorrectly assume homogeneity of customer demands.

 Asia is a perfect example: a diverse continent of religious, legal, social-economic and cultural differences not always united by the ‘common language’ of technology.
 Again, many businesses will claim to acknowledge this, yet too many have shown that even with the capital and experience, mistakes can be made.

 A good example of this is HSBC’s multi-million dollar ‘Assume Nothing’ campaign, whose central slogan was also unfortunately mistranslated as ‘Do Nothing’ by the global bank in a number of Asian countries.
 Little mistakes can cost dearly, so it’s wise to invest more in research instead of risking even greater losses further down the line.

 Legislation and customisation